 The Group does not consume large volumes of water in its manufacturing processes and is not aware that any of its manufacturing facilities operates in any water stressed areas.
-GIGL only draws water from public utilities for our business operations and during 2020 has not been notified of any water stress issues.
+GIGL only draws water from public utilities for our business operations and during 2021 has not been notified of any water stress issues.
 The Group continues to harvest rainwater for use in its manufacturing processes at the Accrington facility in the United Kingdom ("UK"), thereby helping to reduce consumption of water from the public utility.

-In 2020, our total water consumption was 48,518 m, compared with 70,545 m in 2019.
-This significant decrease of 31.2% was a direct result of the decrease in revenues and the closure of our Shanghai manufacturing plant.
-Accordingly, our water consumption intensity decreased from 0.52 m per US\$1,000 in 2019 to 0.47 m in 2020.
+In 2021, our total water consumption was 42,699 m3, compared with 48,518 m3 in 2020.
+This decrease of 12.0% was a result of the closure of GISH in 2020 where we saw a significant reduction in water usage in APAC in 2021, but this was offset by the increased usage in America due to a leak at GSW.
+Nevertheless, our water consumption intensity has increased from 0.43 m3 per US\$1,000 in 2020 to 0.50 m3 in 2021 mainly due to lower revenue recorded in 2021.

-All discharges of effluent made by the Group are into public sewers and comply with all local regulations.
+All discharges of effluent made by the Group are mainly into public sewers, with a small amount removed by specialist trucks, and comply with all local regulations.